5 Ways To End Your Kid’s Stage Fear!

 What is stage fear?

 Stage fear, or performance anxiety, is a type of social anxiety that can occur in any situation where you are being evaluated or judged by others.
 This can include public speaking, performing in front of an audience, playing sports, or taking an important test.
-Many people experience some stage fright at some point in their lives.
+Many people experience stage fright at some point in their lives.
 For some, it is a minor inconvenience, while for others, it can be a debilitating condition that interferes with their ability to function in daily life.
 There are many ways to help your child overcome stage fear and succeed in public speaking.

 Five easy yet effective ways to end your child’s stage fear!